patonlab/pyX-Struct/README.md

 pyX-Struct
 =========

-Scrape Geometric X-ray Data from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/solutions/csd-system/components/csd/)<sup>1</sup>
+Scrape Geometric X-ray Data from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/solutions/csd-system/components/csd/).<sup>1</sup> This code has been used to carry out a quantitative comparison of the conformational preferences of diarylureas and diarylthioureas in the solid state.<sup>2</sup>

 ## Getting Started